 Sources.
-The Index relies on the following sources in assessing government integrity: World Economic Forum, World Competitiveness Report; World Justice Project, Rule of Law Index; Transparency International, Corruption Perceptions Index; and TRACE International, TRACE Bribery Risk Matrix^{}.
+The Index relies on the following sources in assessing government integrity: Transparency International, Corruption Perceptions Index; TRACE International, TRACE Bribery Risk Matrix®; and World Bank, Worldwide Governance Indicators.

 GOVERNMENT SIZE

 Tax Burden

 Tax burden is a composite measure that reflects marginal tax rates on both personal and corporate income and the overall level of taxation (including direct and indirect taxes imposed by all levels of government) as a percentage of gross domestic product (GDP).
 The component score is derived from three quantitative sub-factors: